elastos/Elastos.Developer.Website/content/elastos_trinity/guides/available_intents.md

 They are a way to **let DApps communicate with each other** without really knowing each other.
 For example, a DApp can send a "pay" intent request, that follows the elastos scheme standardized definition, and another DApp can catch this intent to handle the payment.

 But the initiating DApp doesn't really know which DApp will realize this operation.
-As a consequence, several applications being able to handle the pay intent (wallet DApps in our case) could exist in Trinity, and the user could choose which of them he wants to use to proceed to the payment.
+As a consequence, several applications being able to handle the pay intent (wallet DApps in our case) could exist in elastOS, and the user could choose which of them he wants to use to proceed to the payment.

 ## How to send intents?